Bodhi312/Elk_Stack_project/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below with in Microsoft's Azure.

 ![Elk Network Diagram](/Images/Cloud_Network_diag_Redteam_Jeremy_Bird.png)